 Mutational landscape

 The predicted mutational landscape is displayed as two interactive heatmaps, where each square corresponds to a given amino acid substitution at a given position.
 The heatmap dimension is thus 20 by the length of the query protein sequence.
 The heatmap RAW SCORES contains the numerical estimates predicted by GEMME.
 The darker the color, the more negative the score, and thus the stronger the predicted effect.
-The heatmap VARIANT CLASSES indicates whether each mutation is considered as neutral (blue), uncertain (pink) or impactful (red) by ProteoCast.
+The heatmap VARIANT CLASSES indicates whether each mutation is considered as neutral (blue), mild (pink) or impactful (red) by ProteoCast.
+If a 3D structure is provided, the user has the option to visualize STRUCTURE-AWARE SCORES, which represent raw scores weighted by the relative solvent accessibility of each residue.
 For pre-computed results on the Drosophila melanogaster, we optionally provide a third heatmap SNPs with the raw scores in grey tones and known SNPs highlighted in colors, blue for population polymorphisms and red for lethal mutations.

 mutLand